 Picking a good steakhouse in NYC can be as difficult as picking our next president.
 This is always one of the most common questions asked on Trip Advisor forum (somewhere between “How much should we tip” and “How illegal are the illegal appartments in NYC anyway”).
 Since so many of the steakhouses are essentially doing the same thing while sourcing their meat from the same places, I lean toward the establishments that do things a little different.
 What I love about AC is not just the freakishly outstanding cuts like the bone-in dry aged, Pastrami spiced Rib Eye, but the rest of the menu.
 Not only you get fantastic appetizers, but they also feature some of the most brilliant sides in the business like the Brussel Sprouts infused with spicy Bang Bang sauce from half sister Khe-Yo.
 363 Greenwich St (Tribeca), 109 E 56th St (Midtown East)

 One of my favorite new openings of the past few years.
 Another one of a slew of great Italian, ironically positioned just outside Little Italy (Osteria Morini.
-Rubirosa on this list is another one).
+Rubirosa on this list are similarly positioned).
 Many swear by the clam pie which is undoubtedly great, but so is everything else.
 Try the Ultra-Instagramble Pork Shank for two, braised Leeks and the rotating seasonal pastas like the sick Agnolotti dal Plin.
 Dont believe me?
 Ask my BFF KW and friends.
 Oh and did I mention this is a non-tipping establishment.
 Hmmm, wonder how that worked with the BFF.
 187 Mulberry St (NoLita)

 In a sea of Thai, Ramen, Mexican and Tarot card readers in Hell’s Kitchen, the most refreshing opening the past few years has been one offering exceptional good ol’ American cooking.
 I don’t agree with the “New American” tagline (I’m looking at you Zagat), unless “New” stands for Farm to Table.
 Relationships with over a dozen farms and skilled cooking allows The Marshal to offer solid Meatloaf, roasted Chicken, Mussels (some of the best we’ve had in NYC) and much more.
 The menu also features a a huge array of seasonal sides, and some of the best bread and butter in the business.
 Its a small neighborhood place, so make sure to reserve.
 628 10th Ave (Hell’s Kitchen)